hardik20/candidate-tests/questions.md

 ---
 Answer:
 Component test will test in complete isolation with out dependencies.
-Display price of security to user Integration test will test interaction of 2 or more components with or with out dependencies. verify customer type based restrictions to certain feature
+Display price of security to user.
+Integration test will test interaction of 2 or more components with or with out dependencies. verify customer type based restrictions to certain feature.
 E2E test will verify user flows.
 Ability to place a trade order in market
 ---